-I am currently a NASA NPP fellow at the NASA Ames Research Center since 2024.
+I am currently an Assistant Professor at Universidad de Santiago in Chile.
+Previously I was a NASA NPP fellow at the NASA Ames Research Center.
 Previously, I worked as a Postdoctoral researcher at the University of Kentucky from 2021.
 My research focuses on multi-wavelength observations of galaxy clusters and groups.
-Specifically, I utilize ALMA, MUSE, and recently Chandra observations to investigate the relationship between the intra-cluster/group medium (ICM/IGM), optical emission-line gas, and the Brightest Cluster/Group Galaxy (BCG/BGG) in the cores of clusters and companies.
-During my PhD at the Observatory of Paris under the supervision of Prof. Philippe Salome and Prof. Francoise Combes, I conducted research on the origin of cold gas in nearby galaxy clusters and groups.
+Specifically, I utilize ALMA, MUSE, and Chandra observations to investigate the relationship between the intra-cluster/group medium (ICM/IGM), optical emission-line gas, and the Brightest Cluster/Group Galaxy (BCG/BGG) in the cores of clusters and companies.
+During my PhD at the Observatory of Paris, I conducted research on the origin of cold gas in nearby galaxy clusters and groups.

 RESEARCH